edge-experiments/gitops-source/turbonomic/workload/README.md

 ### Overview
 This example is similar to the [blue-green deployment](/kcp/nginx/README.md).
 The major difference is that, this example uses one single namespace and one single Placement.
-In this example, nginx can be rescheduled from one edge cluster (i.e. kcp pcluster) to another, by changing the `optimized` Placement and commit the change to git.
+In this example, workload can be rescheduled from one edge cluster (i.e. kcp pcluster) to another, by changing the `optimized` Placement and commit the change to git.

-For example, one can change from `aisle: "2"` to `aisle: "1"`, so that nginx is scheduled from some cluster located in aisle 2 to some cluster located in aisle 1.
+For example, one can change from `aisle: "2"` to `aisle: "1"`, so that workload is scheduled from some cluster located in aisle 2 to some cluster located in aisle 1.

 ### Before using GitOps tools
 Cleanup default scheduling: